rl1987/trunnel/doc/trunnel.md

 All you need to do is provide your own structure definition, along with `parse`, `encode`, `free`, and `check` functions.
 The generated trunnel code will use those functions as appropriate to access your extended type.

+### Overriding allocators and other internal functions

+By default, trunnel uses the libc malloc implementation for its allocation.
+You can override this by defining a "trunnel-local.h" file, and defining the TRUNNEL_LOCAL_H macro when compiling any trunnel C files.
+When you do this, your "trunnel-local.h" will get included before any generated trunnel code.

+To replace the allocator, you must use #define to declare replacements for the following functions:

+  * `trunnel_malloc`
+  * `trunnel_calloc`
+  * `trunnel_realloc` OR `trunnel_reallocarray`
+  * `trunnel_free_` (note trailing underscore
+  * `trunnel_strdup`

+These functions work equivalently to their libc counterparts, and take arguments in the same order.

+You can also replace trunnel's internal-error behavior by defining one or more of these:

+  * `trunnel_abort`
+  * `trunnel_assert`

+These macros are also expected to behave equivalently to their libc counterparts.
+They are only invoked in the case of an internal programming error in Trunnel -- if Trunnel is implemented correctly, they should be unreachable.

+Finally, if you want to ensure that all objects freed by trunnel are wiped from memory before they're freed, you can define a `trunnel_memwipe` function.
+For example:

+    #define trunnel_memipe(mem, len)  memset_s((mem), 0, (len));

+Note that the standard caveats about wiping memory apply: if this matters to you, you should know why you should be using memset_s or explicit_bzero instead of memset here.

 ### Notes on thread-safety